R Excel Tutorial: How to Read and Write xlsx files in R

 • Save

 When working with Pandas read_excel w may want to join the data from all sheets (in this case sessions).
-Merging Pandas dataframes are quite easy.
-We just use the concat function and loop over the keys (i.e., sheets):
+Merging Pandas dataframes is pretty easy.
+We use the concat function and loop over the keys (i.e., sheets):

 df <- do.call("rbind", excel_sheets)